Unless it’s an original Picasso painting or a classic Chanel handbag, most tangible items lose their value over time.

 Rather than ordering more than enough inventory to ensure you meet demand, having data-driven predictions on how much inventory to have on hand can significantly reduce the risk of holding onto inventory that is at risk of losing value.

-With better inventory forecasting, you not only improve and optimize your ideal stock levels, but you also improve cash flow and even free up funds for other areas of the business, including ecommerce warehousing.
+With better inventory forecasting, you not only improve and optimise your ideal stock levels, but you also improve cash flow and even free up funds for other areas of the business, including ecommerce warehousing.

 Keep in mind that if you partner with a 3PL, you may have this data to refer to.
 For instance, ShipBob offers inventory forecasting data and insights to help you discover: